 Your cat may become less playful as he ages and spend more time sleeping.

 Weight loss is quite common in older cats; this should never be put down to just aging; there is always a cause of weight loss, which should be investigated.
-Common causes include diabetes, hyperthyroidism, kidney disease and cancer, which are all common diseases which can affect middle-aged to older cats.
+Common causes include diabetes, hyperthyroidism, kidney disease and cancer, which are all common diseases that can affect middle-aged to older cats.

 Oldest cat ever

-Also deserving mention is Puss, who was born in 1903.
+Also, deserving mention is Puss, who was born in 1903.
 Puss was owned by Mrs T. Holway of Devon.
 Puss passed away on 29th November 1939, one day after his 36th birthday.

 The second is Granpa who lived to the ripe old age of 34.
 Granpa Rexs Allen (Granpa for short) was a Sphynx adopted from the Humane Society in Texas.

 How old is my cat in human years?

 |Cat years||Human equivalent|

 |10 years||57 years|